mietteinen/calendarium/README.md

-# A desktop calendar app
+# Calendarium

-A simple and lightweight desktop calendar for keeping track of upcoming activities (that functionality is coming later).
+A simple and lightweight desktop calendar.
+Built using Qt, with plans to implement an event system.

-The program is written in C++, and is based on a Tkinter GUI program written by the author of this program as a school project.

 # Author

-The author of this GUI application is Tomi Miettinen, a second-year Computer Science student.
+The author of this program is Tomi Miettinen, a second-year Computer Science student.

 # How to build and run